 After the realisation of the land reform from 1992-1997, half of the forests are owned by private people, 50% of those are operated as family forestry enterprises.
-Latvia has approximately 153 000 privately owned forest properties.
+Latvia has approximately 135 000 privately owned forest properties.
 Private forests are mainly characterized by naturally regenerated stands, diverse in species composition, size, age and structure.
 Almost 65% of the forest area is covered with broadleaves and 35% with coniferous trees.
-Over the past 15 years the total woodland in Latvia has been increasing from 2.9 million ha to 3.3 million ha because of favourable growing conditions for different tree species, in particular broadleaves.
-Timber production creates the main income for farmers and people living in rural areas.
+Over the past 20 years the total woodland in Latvia has been increasing from 2.9 million ha to 3.3 million ha because of favourable growing conditions for different tree species, in particular broadleaves.
+Income from timber production is an important part of all incomes of farmers and people living in rural areas.
 Forest production as a whole accounts for almost 20% (year 2015) of the export income of Latvia.

 3.3 million hectares = 52%